Do You Have A NDA to Third Party Contract in Place to Protect Your Business?

 If starting from scratch, the above areas are dealt with then the rest can be expanded upon.
 Where there are existing terms and conditions then the pain points or gaps can be dealt with individually by looking at each area.

 Use Resellers with Reseller Agreements

 Perhaps your business has a few resellers that onward-sell your services.
 By correctly capturing the commercials, ownership, and associated processes in a reseller agreement it helps you run this relationship in a much better way.
 Along with this, understand the way in which the ownership of the customer is dealt with and how an exit is dealt with.

-If you use key or strategic suppliers to provide your business where you are spending quite a lot of money, then ensure at the start there is a documented agreement.
+If you use key or strategic suppliers or third party contract to provide your business where you are spending quite a lot of money, then ensure at the start there is a documented agreement.
 This will clearly outline the commercial part with key terms but also help to plan any renewals.

 If your business, for example, is planning to put a data analytics project with a supplier, the scope of the project and business terms with the supplier needs to be well documented.

 This detailed scope may be captured in a statement of work with the relevant acceptance criteria along with any responsibilities of each side.

 Your business has consultants working for you on the back of a number of emails.
 There are no agreements in place this does create a risk for a business.
 If your business is using consultants to provide expertise, then a consultant agreement should be put together outlining the key terms and the commercials.